 If you’ve never made a will before, the process can be daunting.
-This month, Natalie outlines what to expect.
+This month, Chaanah outlines what to expect.

 I’m about to make a will for the first time.
 What should I consider?